MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 There's other forms of code review such as; pairing, code walk throughs and code review meetings, each with their own advantages and drawbacks, but this comparison is not the focus of this post.
 The approaches I suggest may or may not be applicable to those other forms.

+In fact, pairing is probably a more effective approach to code review than pull requests.
+With pairing two individuals are working on the same change simultaneously and with a shared understanding of the context.
+The individual on the keyboard edits the code whilst the other provides feedback and ask questions.
+But pull requests are more commonplace in the industry, so I won't go into the nuance of pairing in this post.

 ## Why do code reviews?

 This may be well covered ground, but I think it's always worth revisiting the fundamentals to refresh our appreciation for practices we've adopted.
 Having a practice without a good reason is not an approach that leads to success in my experience, unless you get lucky.